|

 Birth Weight

-of all other bulls evaluated.
-A positive value (+) indicates heavier-than-average birth weights while a negative value (-) indicates
+Expected progeny performance is reported in pounds.
+The EPD value predicts the difference in average birth eight of a bull's calves compared to calves of all other bulls evaluated.
+A positive value (+) indicates heavier-than-average birth weights while a negative value (-) indicates lighter-than-average birth weights.

 Calving Ease

 Heifers (H)- The ease with which a bull's calves are born to first calf heifers.
-A first-calf heifer is defined as a female calving for the first
+A first-calf heifer is defined as a female calving for the first time at 33 months of age or less.

 Cows (C)- The ease with which a bull's calves are born to mature cows.
-A cow
+A cow is defined as a female calving for a second or subsequent time.

 Expected progeny differences are reported as deviations in the percent unassisted births.
-When comparing calving ease EPDs of two sires, the larger
+When comparing calving ease EPDs of two sires, the larger EPD indicates a higher percent of unassisted births for calves sired by this bull.

 Carcass Weight

-reported in pounds and adjusted to a slaughter age of 475 days.
-The EPD predicts the difference in average carcass weight of a bull's progeny
+The hot carcass weight of a bull's progeny.
+Expected progeny performance is reported in pounds and adjusted to a slaughter age of 475 days.
+The EPD predicts the difference in average carcass weight of a bull's progeny compared to progeny of all other bulls evaluated.
+A positive value indicates heavier than average carcass weights while a negative value (-) indicates high than average carcass weights.

 D - P - H - S - HP